FREQUENCY: Very rare

 no one can translate it.

-the Deep will be found with one or more
+Deep will be found with 1 or more

 of these creatures, apparently acting as